I was at Career & Education 2014 on Saturday 8th March to share tips for learning a new language faster. It’s mostly based on my personal experience.

 - Renting a whole apartment

-We recommend to book a student hostel for 3 months.
+We recommend to book a student hostel for at least the first 3 months you’re in Singapore.
 If you want to rent a room or apartment, it will take some time to understand the market and find something that fits.
-It’s much easier to do when you are in Singapore.
+It’s much easier to do when you are already Singapore.

-What to expect from a student hospital in Singapore?
+What to expect from a student hostel in Singapore?
 And where to find a hostel?

 A residential area in Singapore.